necolas/react-native-web/docs/components/TextInput.md

 #### PropTypes

-All other props are transferred directly to the `element`.
+All other props are transferred directly to the `component`.

 + `component`: `func` or `string` (default `"div"`)
 + `style`: `TextStylePropTypes`